syedalinaqihasni/coderabbit-docs/docs/platforms/github-com.md

 ![CodeRabbit Sequence Diagram](/img/integrations/coderabbit-sequence-diagram.png)

-Also check out the response when i asked for what improvements can be done on the code level
+Also, check out the response when asked for what improvements can be done on the code level.

 ![Code Improvements Suggested by CodeRabbit](/img/integrations/improvements.png)